Moths Infestation

 Cause irregular shaped holes in natural fabrics

-Both are small and largely go unseen, as they prefer to dark, areas such as:
+Both are small and largely go unseen, as they prefer dark areas such as:

 Lofts